mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/platform-applications/index.md

 When deploying and upgrading applications, platform applications come as a bundle; they are tested as a single unit and you must deploy or upgrade them in a single process, for each workspace.
 This means all clusters in a workspace have the same set and versions of platform applications deployed.

+<p class="message--important"><strong>IMPORTANT: </strong>From within a project, you can enable applications to deploy.
+Verify that an application has successfully deployed <a href="../platform-applications/application-deployment#verify-applications">via the CLI</a>.</p>

 ## Enable applications in a project using the DKP UI

 1. From the top menu bar, select your target workspace.